 Questions About Catastrophic Injury?
 Call Today for a Free Consultation

 Being injured is stressful.
 All you likely want to do is relax, recover and come to terms with your situation.
 After such an ordeal, you more than deserve to take that time for yourself.
-When you work with local Philadelphia catastrophic injury lawyer, Adam, he aims to take the stress off your shoulders in regards to your injury however he can.
+When you work with local Philadelphia catastrophic personal injury lawyer, Adam, he aims to take the stress off your shoulders in regards to your injury however he can.

 If you are unsure about pursuing legal action or have questions you would like to ask before making such a significant decision, then contact our office today to schedule a free consultation.
-During this initial meeting, you will be able meet and sit down with Adam to discuss the details of your case.
+During this initial meeting, you will be able to meet Adam and sit down with him to discuss the details of your case.
 He will be able to give you legal advice as to how to proceed, explain what you can reasonably expect and other valuable information regarding your catastrophic injury claim.

 Call (215) 880-1369 or fill out our online form to see how Grutzmacher Law can help you today.